DIVISION A — PUBLIC RELATIONS PROGRAMS

 3B.
 Magazine — Any periodical or regular publication, which may include articles of one page in length or longer.
 Publication is usually 16 or more pages in length and includes articles that are more in-depth than a newsletter.

 4B.
-Newsletter — Any printed or digital report, that is produced, published and distributed on a regular basis by a business, institution, or other organization, that presents information and news to people with a specific interest in the organization or subject.
+Newsletter — Any printed or digital report, that is produced, published and distributed on a regular basis by a business, institution, or other organization, and that presents information and news to people with a specific interest in the organization or subject.

 5B.
 News Release or Pitch — Any document, prepared statement or email communication released to the media as a news item, article or feature story on behalf of a sponsoring person or organization.